davidCendejas712/Dev__LLTactics/README.md

 - Iván Toribio
 - Javier Martín

-**ARTE**
+**ART**
-- Las imágenes de unidades y objetos provienen del juego [Battle for Wesnoth](https://github.com/wesnoth/wesnoth/tree/master), las cuales están licenciadas bajo la GNU General Public License (GPL).
+- The unit and item images come from the game [Battle for Wesnoth](https://github.com/wesnoth/wesnoth/tree/master), which are licensed under the GNU General Public License (GPL).
-- El resto de imágenes decorativas han sido generados con ChatGPT y posteriormente adaptados.
+- The remaining decorative images were generated with ChatGPT and later adapted.
-- Las fuentes tipográficas usadas en los títulos se han obtenido desde Google Fonts.
+- The fonts used in the titles were obtained from Google Fonts.
-- Los iconos provienen del set de Bootstrap Icons, bajo licencia MIT.
+- The icons come from the Bootstrap Icons set, under the MIT license.